tarwn/lessthandot-hugo/blogs/content/posts/2009-07-24-one-report-for-many-instances-dyanmicall.md

 Select [Name] From sys.databases
 ```

 This step is import so don't forget to do it.
 In order for SSRS to know what you are returning from the query on NoIntialCatalog, you need to define it sense validation is out of it's control here and the column will not prefill for you.
-So in the Fields tab go ahead and enter a field name, “Name” with a type of databases field and value of Name.
+So in the Fields tab go ahead and enter a field name, "Name" with a type of databases field and value of Name.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//srv_3.gif" alt="" title="" width="474" height="408" />
 </div>

 Now to actually show this in action we need something on the report so drag a table over and remove the extra columns but the first.
-Drag over the “Name” from the dataset, “DBListing” and preview the report.
+Drag over the "Name" from the dataset, "DBListing" and preview the report.

 The report is obviously going to be slow loading.
 You're scanning the network and we all know how annoying hitting that drop down in SSMS and selecting browse network is.
 To speed this up I actually modified it in most of my DBA related reports.
 I used my scans that I talk about [here][1] and use a simple query over the real-time scan.
 The scan on load is handy and in a few reports that I do searches I still use it but for speed and security, I use the results from my scan SSIS to run most of them.